alexcnoble/ATR-Alex-Will/README.md

 Steps for Executing the Scripts:
 * Clone this repository onto your machine.
 (Or download each file individually)
+* To download the ASTER and KLUM data, navigate to this link: https://drive.google.com/file/d/1WB4BsC5ZTwgXtZGSInrfv6KFG4XthUvU/view?usp=sharing
     - Ensure that all of the following code (.m) files are in the same directory as all of the data files (.txt for ASTER, .csv for KLUM).
+To do this, extract the .zip from the Google Drive link above and simply place all of the code files in the extracted folder.
     - Main driver files that are to be executed include:
         - knnMainKLUM.m
         - knnMainSyntheticKLUM.m